 The Community Attendant Services (CAS) Program is part of the Community Care for the Aged / Disabled (CCAD) Program, which offers a suite of services designed for Texas residents to assist them in living in the community, rather than require institutionalization.
 While most of the services provided under CCAD are not Medicaid funded, CAS is an exception and is Medicaid funded.
 To be very clear, CAS is only available to Medicaid recipients.

-Enrolled individuals have the option of using the state agency to manage their care services or they can participate in the Consumer Directed Services (CDS) option, which means they receive "cash and counseling" and are responsible for hiring, training, and managing their own care providers.
-One especially attractive component of the CDS option is that friends and some family members can be hired as caregivers; they can be paid to provide attendant care services.
+Enrolled individuals have the option of using the state agency to manage their care services or they can participate in the Consumer Directed Services (CDS) option, which means they are responsible for hiring, training, and managing their own care providers.
+One especially attractive component of the CDS option is that friends and some family members can be hired as caregivers.
 Sometimes this means that an elder’s current unpaid family caregivers can become paid contractors.
-Close relatives and legal guardians, however, are typically excluded from this option.
+Spouses and legal guardians, however, are typically excluded from this option.

-CAS provides up to 50 hours / week of personal attendant services, although the average participant receives approximately 15 – 20 hours / week of assistance.
+CAS provides up to 50 hours a week of personal attendant services, although the average participant receives approximately 15 – 20 hours a week of assistance.
 Personal attendant services can be provided by a state approved agency or can be self-directed (meaning the care provider is selected by the participant).
 Services can include: